|

 push for 1 sec. to have the frequency, etc. announced.

-Changes the displayed frequency, selects quick/initial set mode items, etc.
+MAIN DIALChanges the displayed frequency, selects quick/initial set

 again to select the memory channel directory.